leemason/tenantable/README.md

 //store the current tenant
 $resolvedTenant = $resolver->getActiveTenant();

-//purge and set the default connection
+//purge the tenant from the default connection
 $resolver->purgeTenantConnection();

 //call the command
 $result = \Artisan::call('commandname', ['array' => 'of', 'the' => 'arguments']);

-//restore the tenant connection
+//restore the tenant connection as the default
 $resolver->reconnectTenantConnection();
 ```